9 Best Northern Lights Hotels in Norway to Chase the Aurora

 Check prices and availability at Sorrisniva Arctic Lodge here!

-You can also stay one night in the Sorrisniva Igloo Hotel for the experience (which you likely only really need one night!) and then switch to a warm room in the neighboring lodge with panoramic windows for the rest of your stay.
+Alternately, you can also stay one night in the Sorrisniva Igloo Hotel for the experience (which let’s be honest, the novelty probably wears off after one night) and then switch to a warm room in the neighboring lodge with panoramic windows for the rest of your stay.

-Best Arctic Glamping Tents (Heated!): GLØD Aurora Canvas Dome
+Heated Arctic Glamping Tents: GLØD Aurora Canvas Dome

 You get to stay in a tent with see-through paneling so you can watch the aurora dance overhead on nights with a clear sky — all while you still feel very at one with nature.

-Note that the bathroom is located outside the canvas dome in an outhouse right nearby the tents.
+Note that the bathroom is located outside the canvas dome in an outhouse right nearby the tents… but that just means that if you have to get up to use the bathroom, the aurora might surprise you.

 Best Glass-Walled Cabins: Flatmoen Natur Lodge

-There are only two of these glass cabins, so be sure to book in advance if this is the right Northern lights hotel in Norway for you.
+There are only two of these glass cabins, so be sure to book in advance if this is the right Northern lights hotel for your trip.

 Best Rorbuer-Style Traditional Fishing Huts: Hattvika Lodge